johnarchuletta/followings.io/README.md

 - Install Node dependencies: `npm install --save`
 - Execute: `node server/server.js`
 - An Express server should now be running at: [http://localhost:3000/](http://localhost:3000/)

+If you are just interested in reading the tasty parts of the code, you can find the most important stuff in `/public/js/app` starting with `app.component.ts`.
+The `services` folder is also of particular interest for those wanting to know how it all works.

 ## License